logo

 Control Card A16B-2203-050x (9D20)

-In the A06B-6102 spindle module family, the suffix following the # sign identifies the control card's software version and regional compliance status.
-The H520 suffix denotes CE-approved hardware with a specific software revision that governs the module's internal spindle algorithm behaviour, parameter set, and available spindle functions.
+The suffix after # in the A06B-6102 family identifies the control card's software revision and regional compliance status. #H520 indicates CE-approved hardware with a specific software revision that governs spindle function execution, parameter sets, and available functions including Cs contouring, rigid tapping coordination, and orientation timing.

 Type 1 Interface and Spindle Functions

-All four motor types use standard alpha series position coder feedback, compatible with the Type 1 interface's JY2/JY4 feedback connector arrangement on the SPM-11.
+All four Alpha motor types use standard alpha series position coder feedback, compatible with the Type 1 JY2/JY4 feedback connector arrangement on the SPM-11.

 FAQ

-Q2: What alarm codes on the SPM-11 indicate a module fault vs a spindle motor fault?
+Q2: What alarm codes indicate an SPM-11 module fault versus a spindle motor fault?

-Q4: What is the Cs contouring function and what machines use the SPM-11 for this purpose?
+Q4: What is Cs contouring and which machines use the SPM-11 for this?

-Testing must be performed on a matched alpha system: a functioning PSM generating the 283–325V DC bus, the SPM-11 connected to the bus, and an actual Alpha6, Alpha8, AlphaP8, or AlphaP12 spindle motor connected to the SPM-11's U/V/W output terminals and feedback connectors.
+Testing requires a matched alpha system: a functioning PSM generating 283–325V DC bus, the SPM-11 connected to the bus, and an actual Alpha6, Alpha8, AlphaP8, or AlphaP12 spindle motor connected to the U/V/W output terminals and feedback connectors, with a FANUC CNC providing the Type 1 serial spindle interface.
+Functional testing must verify alarm-free power-up, correct speed response across the speed range, overcurrent protection response, and orientation accuracy.
+A static bench test without a connected motor and CNC provides no meaningful validation.

 Contact Us at Any Time